Garmin Ltd. (GRMN) Stock: A Value Analysis - News Heater

 GRMN) stock’s latest price update

-Garmin Ltd. (NYSE: GRMN)’s stock price has increased by 0.84 compared to its previous closing price of 106.68.
-However, the company has seen a 0.16% increase in its stock price over the last five trading sessions.
+Garmin Ltd. (NYSE: GRMN)’s stock price has decreased by -0.98 compared to its previous closing price of 107.68.
+However, the company has seen a -0.89% decrease in its stock price over the last five trading sessions.
 Barrons Online reported on 06/05/23 that Winners and Losers After Apple’s ‘Vision Pro’ Announcement.
 These Stocks Are Moving Most.

 GRMN’s Market Performance

-GRMN’s stock has risen by 0.16% in the past week, with a monthly rise of 1.15% and a quarterly rise of 9.46%.
-The volatility ratio for the week is 1.78% while the volatility levels for the last 30 days are 1.64% for Garmin Ltd. The simple moving average for the past 20 days is 2.52% for GRMN’s stock, with a 12.13% simple moving average for the past 200 days.
+GRMN’s stock has fallen by -0.89% in the past week, with a monthly rise of 1.14% and a quarterly rise of 8.63%.
+The volatility ratio for the week is 1.48% while the volatility levels for the last 30 days are 1.65% for Garmin Ltd. The simple moving average for the past 20 days is 1.40% for GRMN’s stock, with a 10.42% simple moving average for the past 200 days.

 Analysts’ Opinion of GRMN